 Street food is fresh and delicious.
-Hot jerk chicken straight off the grill, freshly chopped and wrapped in foil (with an extra squirt of sauce and a piece of white bread to cool your boots) will blow your socks off.
+Hot jerk chicken straight off the grill, freshly cleavered and wrapped in foil with an extra squirt of sauce (and a piece of white bread to cool your boots) will blow your socks off.

-Look out for fry chicken, fry fish, steam fish, bammy, festival, fry dumplings, curry goat and red bean soup.
+Try fry chicken, fry fish, steam fish, bammy, festival, fry dumplings and curry goat.
 Jamaicans love a generous helping of rice ‘n’ peas, mix veg and callaloo on the side too.
-But if you can find that elusive guy who does the bully beef sandwiches, your cup of experience will overflow.
+Look out for the little Boston jerk pork cart… and if you can find that elusive guy who sometimes pops up to sell bully beef sandwiches, all Heaven will break loose!

 Restaurants We Love

-While it’s convenient enough to grab a quick, delicious spicy patty or two from one of the island chains, there is an abundance of cookshops and restaurants to make your mouth water and your belly full, serving up real island fare all the way down the busy strip of Main Street and beyond.
+While it’s convenient enough to grab a quick, delicious spicy patty or two from one of the island chains (see bottom of page), there is an abundance of cookshops and restaurants to make your mouth water and your belly full, serving up real island fare all the way down the busy strip of Main Street and beyond.

 MISS T'S KITCHEN

-Our first-up foodie heaven at 65 Main Street with its open-plan, all-Jamaican crazy decor (pictured).
+Our first-up foodie heaven at 65 Main Street with its open-plan, all-Jamaican crazy decor (pictured above and right).
 This gorgeous award-winning ‘restaurant to the stars’ has dished up “Nice Jamaica Country Cookin’” since 2009.
-For more adventures with Miss T and the gang, keep up-to-date at their Website and/or Facebook and Instagram.
+For more adventures with Miss T and the gang, keep up to date at their Website, Facebook and Instagram.
+Read Anna-Kay’s (for it is she) OCHI INSIDER page.
 Look on the map for Yellow 1 ►